 When work trucks are equipped with Zero RPM, putting a truck in park will automatically shut off the engine, preventing idling.
 The engine can then be turned back on to charge the lithium-ion battery power bank at the system’s heart.
 Even though the engine is off, electronics, AC, and other electrical will continue to operate as if the engine is one.

 “Zero RPM integrates with the vehicle so that when batteries are extremely low, the engine will turn on to charge the battery — it’s an automatic integration,” Chandrani said.
-“That means the work truck can be turned off completely, whether someone is working in or out of work truck, they have power when they need it.
+“That means the work truck can be turned off completely; whether someone is working in or out of the truck, they have power when needed.
 It’s zero emissions power anytime, anywhere.”

-The City of Memphis Fire Department opted to use ZeroRPM on its 12-unit ambulance fleet to reduce fuel consumption and emissions.
+The City of Memphis Fire Department used ZeroRPM on its 12-unit ambulance fleet to reduce fuel consumption and emissions.
 This has reduced idle time by 68-69% and saved the fleet $6,000-$7,000 per truck in annual fuel costs.
-The fleet also reduced engine maintenance by 30% due to reduced engine hours, which totaled another $1,500-$2,000 in savings.
+In addition, the fleet also reduced engine maintenance by 30% due to reduced engine hours, which totaled another $1,500-$2,000 in savings.

-Jonathan Haley, Lieutenant, City of Memphis FD, said fleets can offset the initial costs through grant funding but should expect to see a positive ROI either way.
+Jonathan Haley, Lieutenant, City of Memphis FD, said fleets could offset the initial costs through grant funding but should expect a positive ROI.
 With the current fuel prices, ROI is currently two years on ZeroRPM.
 The fleet is now looking to install the system on its fire trucks.

 “Idle mitigation systems have become very attractive to fleets now that fuel has reached record prices,” Chandrani said.
-“When investing dollars, it’s very powerful to see the payback.”
+“When investing dollars, seeing the payback is very powerful.”

-Tip 5: Add Solar Power Into the Mix
+Tip 5: Add Solar Power To the Mix

-Although solar panels can’t directly power tools and equipment, they can be used to charge a battery.
+Although solar panels can’t directly power tools and equipment, they can charge a battery.

-“Solar panel technology has advanced so much, and the price of panels has come down a lot in recent years,” Chandrani said “Xantrex has peel-and-stick panels, so fleets don’t have to worry about drilling holes.
-You just peel the backing off and apply it on the roof.
+“Solar panel technology has advanced so much, and the price of panels has come down a lot in recent years,” Chandrani said, “Xantrex has peel-and-stick panels, so fleets don’t have to worry about drilling holes.
+Instead, you peel the backing off and apply it on the roof.
 The surface doesn’t even have to be flat.
 Adding solar to a Freedom eGEN system presents a viable alternative for work truck fleets.”

 Tip 6: Use an Inverter With a Built-In Battery Charger

 An inverter can be a practical alternative to replace a generator.
-Inverters serve three key purposes.
+Inverters serve three essential purposes.
 First, they can convert DC power from the battery into AC power.
-This energy source replaces a generator to run things like power tools, laptops, or even a microwave or coffee maker in a sleeper cab.
+This energy source replaces a generator for power tools, laptops, or even a microwave or coffee maker in a sleeper cab.

 When AC power is available, inverters can also serve as a charging source for batteries.
 With a built-in transfer switch, Xantrax inverters allow the charger to be plugged into shore power but also let electricity flow through to power laptops, power tools, and the like.
 When AC power is disconnected, the unit inverts DC battery power into AC electricity.

 “Xantrex inverters as part of the Freedom eGEN system can help eliminate the generator,” Chandrani said.
-“A key thing to look for in an inverter is surge capacity and how long it may surge.
-Xantrex manufacturers specific inverters that surge to twice its rated capacity for 5 full seconds.
+“A key thing to consider in an inverter is surge capacity and how long it may surge.
+Xantrex manufactures specific inverters that surge twice their rated capacity for five seconds.
 This power surge is required to start things like an air conditioner.
-Anything with a motor needs this initial power surge, otherwise, it won’t start.”
+In addition, anything with a motor needs this initial power surge.
+Otherwise, it won’t start.”

-Inverters also have an edge over generators in that they put out energy in a more efficient manner.
-Where a 10,000-watt generator will always produce that same amount of energy whether you plug in a heavy or small load, an inverter will only produce the amount of power needed to operate tools and equipment.
+Inverters also have an edge over generators in that they put out energy more efficiently.
+Where a 10,000-watt generator will always produce that same amount of energy whether you plug in a heavy or small load, an inverter will only produce the power needed to operate tools and equipment.

 Tip 7: Use Idling Data to Coach Drivers

-While fleets can use hardware to reduce idling, oftentimes, drivers have the most control of how much a truck idles.
+While fleets can use hardware to reduce idling, often, drivers have the most control over how much a truck idles.
 That’s where fleet management software comes in.

 To combat these behaviors, fleet managers can encourage idle reduction best practices, like requiring their crews to turn off their vehicles when they arrive onsite instead of waiting until the end of the workday or even during bathroom breaks.

-“Managing employee behavior and driver and operator compliance can be a challenge for fleet managers,” said Nick Grandy, Vocational GM – Industrial Services, Zonar.
-“It is crucial that the entire team is on the same page and striving for the same goal, including management.”
+“Managing employee behavior and driver and operator compliance can be challenging for fleet managers,” said Nick Grandy, Vocational GM – Industrial Services, Zonar.
+“The entire team must be on the same page and striving for the same goal, including management.”

 Using data from a fleet management system (FMS) can catalyze drivers to rally around idling reduction efforts.
-FMS data show who is idling, where they are idling, and for how long.
+FMS data show who is idling, where, and for how long.
 Fleet managers can also set up idle alerts based on time, which gives them real-time notifications and insights, whether job-based, site-based, or time-based.
 For instance, if there is a place where drivers are known to socialize while idling, a fleet manager can be notified of it and address it.

 “Within these management systems, fleets should be able to track fuel efficiency and use, capturing and comparing actual driver habits to a simulated driver that performs at maximum efficiency for a configured trip,” Grandy explained.
 “Through this, fleet managers can input thresholds for idle time based on what the operation team considers excessive, track and monitor each vehicle and driver’s fuel use, and then use that data to coach drivers on how to operate more efficiently.”